McNopper/EGL/EGL/README.txt

 when developing OpenGL applications.

-The project is in early stage and not well tested, but an initialization as seen on https://www.khronos.org/registry/egl/sdk/docs/man/html/eglIntro.xhtml under Windows does already work.
+The project is in early stage and not well tested, but an initialization as seen on https://www.khronos.org/registry/egl/sdk/docs/man/html/eglIntro.xhtml under Windows and X11 does already work.

 How to build EGL: